 (Most people stay away from using green vegetables for broth because of the color, but I don’t mind it.)

-If it’s more broth than I want to have on hand, I pour it into an ice cube tray, freeze it, and then I can use just as many cubes as I need at a time.
+If it’s more broth than I want to have on hand, I pour it into an ice cube tray, and freeze it.
+Then I can use just as many cubes as I need at a time.

 After I’m done juicing, I mash the pulp into an ice cube tray and store it in the freezer.
-When I’m making green smoothies, I just add a few extra cubes for extra nutrition, flavor, and texture.
+When I’m making green smoothies, I just add a few extra cubes for extra nutrition and flavor.